flueke/mvme/doc/sphinx/source/analysis.rst

 * Rate Est.

-  FIXME: Explain this.
+  .. note:: FIXME: Explain this.
 Refer to a detailed section about how to set this up and use it.
-FIXME

 * Clear